MarkAttila420/cross-company-data-mapper-hw/cross-company-mapper/AI_USAGE.md

 ## Used tools
 - Gemini - translating the task from hungarian to english
+- Gemini API - used in the code for completing the task
 - Github Copilot (GPT-5 mini) - Code generation
 - Claude - System design